Table of Contents

 Extending banking to offer PISP and AISP services

-- API integration to facilitate integration of APIs from several third-party providers
+- API integration to facilitate the integration of APIs from several third-party providers

 - Federated user authentication with trusted banks under disparate identity protocols